azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 Let's use an example where we want to detect a Pizza order from the user.
 We also want to detect if the user wants to cancel an order.

 Head to [`eu.luis.ai`](https://eu.luis.ai) and create a new LUIS app.
-As a base language, fell free to either choose German or English (English supports a few more features as of May 2019).
+As a base language, fell free to either choose German or English.

 Quick explanation on how LUIS works: